 With similar populations and complementary economies, Hong Kong and New Zealand are ideal trading partners.
-We supply the food it can't produce and Hong Kong sells us manufactured goods.
+New Zealand's exports to Hong Kong are dominated by food and agriculture products, and Hong Kong sells New Zealand manufactured goods.
 New Zealand exporters experience few barriers to get their products to market in Hong Kong.

-Although we sell more goods to Hong Kong than we buy, trade in services is more balanced with New Zealand importing $310 million and exporting $296 million in services in 2014.
-Hong Kong tourists are big spenders and the number visiting New Zealand has grown steadily in the last four years.
+Although New Zealand sells more goods to Hong Kong than it buys, trade in services is more balanced with New Zealand importing $216.55 million and exporting $214.83 million in services in 2022.

 There's also strong two-way investment.
-Hong Kong is among the top 10 sources of foreign investment in New Zealand as well as one of the top destinations for New Zealand overseas direct investments.
+Hong Kong is among the top 10 sources of foreign investment in New Zealand amounting to NZD $9.7 billion in the year ended March 2022.
+Hong Kong is also one of the top destinations for New Zealand overseas direct investments.

 Free trade agreements with Hong Kong

-For many years New Zealanders have worked in Hong Kong in a variety of professions, and today there's a thriving expat community.
-Also a former British colony, Hong Kong and New Zealand share many common law traditions and a good number of New Zealand lawyers and judges practice in Hong Kong.
+For many years New Zealanders have worked in Hong Kong in a variety of professions, and today there's a sizeable expat community.
+Hong Kong and New Zealand share many common law traditions and a number of New Zealand lawyers and judges have practiced in Hong Kong.

-Hong Kong is a valuable source of international students for New Zealand, with 1,184 choosing to study here in 2014.
-There are also links between our universities and polytechnics, and an Education Cooperation Arrangement between our respective ministries of education.
+Hong Kong has traditionally been a valuable source of international students for New Zealand.
+There are also links between our universities and polytechnics, and an Education Cooperation Arrangement between our respective Ministries of Education.

 For more information, go to the Government of Hong Kong Special Administrative Region Immigration Department website(external link).